scil/LaravelFly/readme.md

 - No support for static files, so use it with other servers like nginx. [conf examples](https://github.com/scil/LaravelFly/#laravelfly-usability)

-- [A job can be delivered into a swoole task process and executed at once](https://github.com/scil/LaravelFly/wiki/Configuration#run-jobs-in-a-swoole-task), `artisan queue:work` needless.
-Useful for simple jobs, as attempts or timeout not supported jet.
+- [A job can be delivered into a swoole task process and executed at once](https://github.com/scil/LaravelFly/wiki/Configuration#run-jobs-in-a-swoole-task), `artisan queue:work` needless any more.

 - functions `fly()` and `fly2()` which are like `go()` provided by [golang](https://github.com/golang/go) or [swoole](https://github.com/swoole/swoole-src), plus Laravel services can be used in `fly()` and `fly2()` without closure.
 The `fly2()` has the limited ability to change services in current request, e.g. registering a new event handler for current request. `fly2()` is not suggested.